Importance of Preventing Condensation in Shipping Container Home

-All of us are quite familiar with the effect of condensation – be it a foggy windshield in a car, steamy mirror in the bath or appearing apparently out of nowhere droplets on a bottle of beer freshly taken out from the fridge.
-All the above effects are results of the same physical phenomenon leading to condensation of vapor on cold objects exposed to warm air.
+Let’s see how you can prevent condensation in a shipping container home.
+All of us are quite familiar with the effect of condensation – be it a foggy windshield in a car, a steamy mirror in the bath, or appearing apparently out of nowhere droplets on a bottle of beer freshly taken out from the fridge.
+All the above effects are the results of the same physical phenomenon leading to the condensation of vapor on cold objects exposed to warm air.

-In practice, while we may be briefly annoyed with the effects of condensation, we take it easy (to say it nicely instead of – we ignore it).
-It’s because in traditional housing structures (except for special cases), condensation does not have a major impact neither on the structure itself nor on our health.
+In practice, while we may be briefly annoyed with the effects of condensation, we take it easy (to say it nicely instead of – ignore it).
+It’s because in traditional housing structures (except for special cases), condensation has a major impact neither on the structure itself nor on our health.
 No wonder, we do not pay much attention to the condensation pretending rather that it does not exist.

 BTW – Recently, new concepts of energy-saving designs made inroads into the traditional residential market and they are all based on “air-tightness”, so inherently, they will face similar problems with condensation as container houses.

 Condensation: what it is and why it happens?

 The dry air is composed of nitrogen (78%), oxygen (21%), and small quantities of other gases – mostly argon (about 0.9%).
 However, in the presence of water, the air will also contain varying amounts of water vapor.